It’s that time of the year! Byebye tax return, hello tax refund!

 The average Canadian mortgage is just shy of CA$200,000.

-Some people aren’t in a rush to pay off their mortgage because they have low mortgage rates or other financial priorities.
+Some people aren’t rushing to pay off their mortgage because they have low mortgage rates or other financial priorities.
 For others, the thought of carrying any amount of debt induces a cold sweat.
 But no matter where you sit on the mortgage love/hate scale, you’d rather see it go away.

 My husband and I are only 2 years into our 30-year mortgage, and we’re paying an enormous amount of interest right now.
 If we want to build equity faster and pay less interest during the life of the loan, we’d have to make extra payments.

 That’s precisely the reason I would recommend you to consider using your refund to pay extra toward your mortgage principal.
 You’ll feel so much happier getting rid of the mortgage burden sooner!